skypjack/entt/docs/md/entity.md

   In this case, instances of `movement` are arranged in memory so that cache misses are minimized when the two components are iterated together.

+As a side note, when groups are involved, the sorting functions are applied separately to the elements that are part of the group and to those that are not, effectively generating two partitions, both of which can be ordered independently of each other.

+## Multiple registries to the rescue

+The use of multiple registries is quite common.
+Examples of use are the separation of the UI from the simulation or the loading of different scenes in the background, possibly on a separate thread, without having to keep track of which entity belongs to which scene.<br/>
+In fact, with `EnTT` this is even a recommended practice, as the registry is nothing more than a container and different optimizations can be applied to different containers.

+Once there are multiple registries available, however, a method is needed to transfer information from one container to another and this results in the `stomp` member function of the `registry` class.<br/>
+This function allows to take an entity from a registry and copy it over another entity in another registry (or even in place, actually making a local copy).

+It opens definitely the doors to a lot of interesting features.
+Below is a brief, yet incomplete list of some of them:

+* Prototypes or templates for high level _concepts_ to use to spawn new entities when needed or to _apply_ a given set of components to an existing entity.<br/>
+  Put aside the fact that having the prototypes separated from the simulation is useful in many cases, they make also the codebase easier to maintain, since updating a template is much less error prone than jumping in the code to update all the snippets copied and pasted around to initialize entities and components.

+* Literally _move_ entities from one registry to another (that is a copy followed by a destroy), which can be useful for solving problems such as the migration of entities between different scenes without loss of information.

+* Even prefabs, shared instances without explicit owner and copy-on-write policies among other things are easily achievable in this way and with the _right_ types in use for the components.

+* Remove entities that are distant or not visible so as to reduce the processing time, moving them to a _cold_ registry from which they can be easily resumed at any time.

+And so on.
+There are many things that become possible by combining multiple containers but none is really useful without the right means to move entities and components between registries.<br/>
+Therefore, this seemed a good reason to implement such a feature.

 ## Snapshot: complete vs continuous

 The `registry` class offers basic support to serialization.<br/>